Characterization of Solubilizers of Elements in Minimal Simple Groups: Abstract

-\begin{Lemma} Let $M$ be a maximal subgroup of a finite group $G$ and $x$ an element of $M$ with $m$ conjugates in $M$ and $n$ conjugates in $G$.
+Clearly, to use Lemma \ref{solvable def}, we can find $\SolG{x}$ just as the union of all maximal soluble subgroups containing $x$. \begin{Lemma} Let $G$ be a minimal simple group and $x$ an element of $G$.
+Then $\SolG{x}=\bigcup_{x\in M< G}M$, where the union ranges over the maximal subgroups of $G$ containing $x$. \end{Lemma} \begin{proof} Since all maximal subgroups of a minimal simple group are soluble, it suffices to simply take the union of all maximal subgroups of $G$ containing $x$. \end{proof} To compute all maximal subgroups containing a certain element in a minimal simple group in Section \ref{class}, we will use the following lemmas and the fact that given a finite group $G$ and a subgroup $H\le G$, the number of conjugates of $H$ in $G$ is $[G:N_G(H)]$.
+Assuming that $G$ is a simple group and $M\le G$ is a maximal subgroup of $G$, there are $[G:M]$ conjugate subgroups of $M$ is $G$ because $N_G(M)=M$. \begin{Lemma}[\cite{HaiReuven}*{Lemma 2.11}] Let $G$ be a finite group and suppose $x,y\in G$ are conjugate elements such that $x=g^{-1}yg.$ Then, $\SolG{x}=g^{-1}\SolG{y}g.$ \end{Lemma} Note that the following result can be also true for any subgroup of a finite group $G$. \begin{Lemma} Let $M$ be a maximal subgroup of a finite group $G$ and $x$ an element of $M$ with $m$ conjugates in $M$ and $n$ conjugates in $G$.
 Suppose that the number of subgroups of $G$ conjugate to $M$ is $r$.
 Then the number of subgroups conjugate to $M$ containing $x$ is equal to $mr/n$. \end{Lemma} \begin{proof} Since we are counting over conjugates of $x$, the number of subgroups conjugate to $M$ that each conjugate of $x$ is contained in must be equal, say to some constant $k$.
 Then we can count the number of conjugates of $x$ in $G$ in two ways.
 By assumption we know that this number is $n$.
 We can also count this by counting over individual subgroups $M\leq G$.
 So we would get that the number of conjugates of $x$ in $M$ would equal the number of conjugates of $M$ in $G$ multiplied by the number of conjugates of $x$ in $M$ and then divided by $k$ since this would count every conjugate of $x$ exactly $k$ times.
 This shows that the number of conjugates of $x$ in $G$ would be $n=mr/k$ so $k=mr/n$. \end{proof} \begin{Lemma} Let $M$ be a maximal subgroup of a finite group $G$ and suppose $x$ is an element of $G$ contained in a unique subgroup isomorphic to $C_s$ for some $s> 4$.
 Assume that the number of conjugate subgroups of $C_s$ in $M$ is $m$ and the number of conjugate subgroups of $M$ in $G$ is $r$.
 Let $n$ be the number of conjugate subgroups of $C_s$ in $G$.
 Then the number of subgroups conjugate to $M$ containing $x$ is equal to $mr/n$. \end{Lemma} \begin{proof} This follows in the same way as Lemma \ref{formula} except we count conjugates of the entire subgroup $C_s$ instead of a single element. \end{proof}

 \end{section}

 \begin{section}{Classification Theorems} In this section, we classify $\SolG{x}$ for any element $x$ in a minimal simple group $G$.
 According to Lemma \ref{sol in minimal simple}, this set is the union of maximal subgroups containing $x$.
 More precisely, to find $\SolG{x}$, we need to count the number of maximal subgroups containing $x$ and give the pairwise intersections.
 Thus, for each of the five types of minimal simple groups \cite{Thompson}*{Corollary 1}, we produce a table which classifies the solubilizers.